ronenkr/PocketMedia/README.md

 # Offline Android TV Media Server

 An offline media server for an Android TV box.
 It creates a Wi‑Fi hotspot at 192.168.50.1 and serves Shows, Movies, and Music from external storage.
-The box can still be used as a regular Android TV.
+The box can still be used as a regular Android TV, based on the Mortal T1 TVBOX
+Based on the idea of Pocket Nomad

 ## Features
 - Hotspot at 192.168.50.1 with DHCP